 The Colorado Water Conservation Board is currently leading an investigation to evaluate the feasibility of a demand management program for Colorado.

-The SWCD Board will be considering a set of guiding principles addressing demand management and is seeking public input.
-Click on the link below to download the latest draft guidelines and provide comment:
+The SWCD Board has adopted guiding principles addressing demand management.
+Click on the link below to download the latest guidelines:

 Drought Contingency Planning